jascha030/Development-setup/README.md

 This repo is both _for myself to remember_ (I put a little too much time and effort in this sh*t) and to be able to maybe **inspire** other people on their setup.
 And also, _I like geeking-out on this stuff..._

-> I'm not a designer or a front-end developer, but still like it when the things I look at every day look good.
+> I'm not a designer or a front-end developer, but still like it when things look góóóód

 ## Intellij IDE color scheme